theconsummate/assigments/irtm/one/solution.md

 Explain more @dhruv

 **Permuterm index**

 _Advantages_

-No postfiltering
+- No postfiltering is required as the result is exact.

 _Disadvantages_

-Takes lot of space as in wildcard queries, we have to store all combinations of string modification with special symbol in B tree. eg hello -> hello$, ello$h, llo$he,
+Takes lot of space as in wildcard queries as we have to store all combinations of string modification with special symbol in B tree. eg hello -> hello$, ello$h, llo$he,